 Lesson 3: There Is More That Influences Your Sales Than You Can Imagine

-What I have seen in business constellations (read more about business constellations here) time after time is that the root cause of not getting enough clients is found in something totally unexpected.
+What I have seen in business constellations (read more about business constellations here) time and again, is that the root cause of not getting enough clients is found in something totally unexpected.
 One company, for example, wanted to get more clients in their home town.
 For some reason the majority of clients came from out of town.
 This meant much more traveling and they didn’t want that anymore.
 We used a business constellation to find out the root cause of this problem.
 It turned out that the former owner of the company’s building committed suicide inside the building.
 The local people subconsciously didn’t want to become clients because of this event.
 After the entrepreneur could acknowledge this event and honor this former owner, the clients felt more attracted to the company.

 This example and others show that our rational mind cannot always grasp the vastness of possible influences.